symfony/symfony-docs/doctrine/dbal.rst

 Registering custom Mapping Types
 --------------------------------

 You can register custom mapping types through Symfony's configuration.
+Also, some bundles can register their types.
+As an example, the DoctrineBundle registers the UuidType and UlidType.
-They will be added to all configured connections.
+Those types will be added to all configured connections.
 For more information on custom mapping types, read Doctrine's `Custom Mapping Types`_ section of their documentation.

 .. configuration-block::